DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 Errors can result at runtime if:

-* you specify an invalid configuration, for example an unsupported value for key-encryption or content-encryption
+* You specify an invalid configuration, for example an unsupported value for key-encryption or content-encryption
 * You use VerifyEncryptedJwt and the inbound JWT is expired
-* You use VerifyEncryptedJwt and the inbound JWT uses an alg or enc that is not consistent with the policy configuration.
+* You use VerifyEncryptedJwt and the inbound JWT uses an `alg` or `enc` that is not consistent with the policy configuration.

 ## Example Bundle